arkency/posts/posts/2022-11-17-verifying-content-security-policy-with-selenium-and-cuprite.md

 session.visit("/")
 ```

 How do we know there were any issues?
-Parts of the page may not load correctly and we could assert on that.
+Parts of the page may not load correctly and we could assert that.
+That is perfect for checking dynamic content.

 ```ruby
 expect(session).to have_content("RubyEventStore v2.5.1")
 ```

+But what about [inline CSS not loading due to restrictive policy](https://github.com/RailsEventStore/rails_event_store/issues/1346)?
+We may not be able to detect it by looking only at HTML content.
-More universally — we could peek into web browser logs, looking for errors.
+However, more universally — we could peek into web browser logs, looking for errors.

 ```ruby
 expect(logger.messages.select { |m| m["params"]["entry"]["level"] == "error" }).to be_empty
 ```

 Where does this `logger` come from?
 In Cuprite one can pass it to the driver.
 Logger simply [has to respond to puts](https://github.com/rubycdp/ferrum#customization) method.
-Implementation good enough for single test might look like this:
+Implementation good enough for a single test might look like this:

 ```ruby
 logger =